Discover how to choose rugs for your home. Here are a few design tips.

 The most popular option for the living room is a natural fiber rug, for instance, organic cotton, bamboo, sisal, jute, etc. Of course, there are some synthetic options available if you prefer to go down this route, including polypropylene and polyester!
 These fibers can give you the same look and feel as wool rugs, often for a more cost-effective price.

 In terms of the best style of rug for your living room.
 The ideal style would be a shaggy rug.
 These types of rugs offer the best blend of durability and comfort.
 One of the main things you need from a living room rug is for it to add feelings of warmth and comfort to a room!
 Shaggy rugs do this perfectly.

 Many people do not realize that – kitchen rugs are an option!
 Not only are they a great option for your home, but they are also growing in popularity almost year on year.
 They offer the perfect way to protect your flooring from spillages (very common in the kitchen), and they can also protect your floor from the high foot traffic that kitchens receive.

 The crucial element for your kitchen rug is the style.
-This really all depends on what you will be using the rug for.
-If you are going to place your rug in the kitchen itself with lots of foot traffic and spillages, then it is imperative you select a rug with a very durable and stain-resistant material, as well as no to a low pile.
+This all depends on what you will be using the rug for.
+If you are going to place your rug in the kitchen itself with lots of foot traffic and spillages, then you should select a rug with very durable and stain-resistant material, as well as no to a low pile.
 If your rug is going to be placed under a dining table as part of a kitchen/diner, then you have a larger choice as you can choose any pile length to suit you.